benawad/voidpulse/README.md

 ![voidpulse graph ui](/assets/readme-visual.jpeg)

-This project is a WIP. v0 should be done in a few days.
+This project is a WIP.

+v0 should be done in a few days.

+We will be using this in production for the [Voidpet app](https://voidpet.com).

 # Why?

 I don't want to pay $40k for analytics.

+# Techstack

+- React/Typescript/Next.js
+- Node.js with TRPC & Drizzle ORM
+- Postgresql
+- Clickhouse (for storing/querying events)